Malkymalc/Twig/README.md

 ## Case Where Positive Integer Greater Than Array Length
 Firstly, no mentioned was made of the case where the positive integer is larger than the length of the array.

-Since `array.length >= positive integer` is not explicitly specified as a requirement, I have written code to change the positive integer to be equal to `array.length` in these cases, with a warning, but not a breaking error emitted.
+Since `array.length >= positive integer` is not explicitly specified as a requirement, I have written code to change the positive integer to be equal to `array.length` in these cases, with a warning message emitted to the console.

 ## Interpretation of Requirements